elbuit/mfrc522cli/README.md

 ### clone a card.

-NOTE: Clonning a card is not possible yet because some considerations in trailer blocks.
+WARNING: Clonning a card is dangerous, you'll  overwrite trailer blocks and depending of the access bits you can brick the card.

-You need to know trailer blocks (at the moment of this document)
+If you card is a magic card probably you will be able to fix it with <fix trailer> command.

 Steps:
 load keys to read origin card (default keys are ffffffffffff) and read card to internal buffer.